vzctl/RationalReads/README.md

 # ToDo
 1. Add works (put in all major works - 20 - 30)
 2. New Chapter Form
-3. Recs page doesn't work if not logged in
+2.5.
+How do add a chapter to a book which doesn't already have chapters???
+3. Style navbar
+4. Add bookshelf styling
-3. PG backup gem
+5. PG backup gem
 7. Send out r post